Sønderjylland Elite Speedway: 2020 to present

 A new team by the name of Sønderjylland Elite Speedway was created to race at the Vojens Speedway Center in 2020 and replaced the Vojens Speedway Klub.
-The latter still races age group events at the track.

 The team won the Danish Speedway League title during the 2022 Danish speedway season.
+Riders included Anders Thomsen and Matej Žagar.
+They topped the table in 2023 but lost in the Super Final.